 About Adult Self-Reported Lifetime and Current Asthma Prevalence

-In 2003, the BRFSS survey was conducted in all 50 states, the District of Columbia and in three US territories (Guam, Puerto Rico and the Virgin Islands).
+In 2005, the BRFSS survey was conducted in all 50 states, the District of Colombia and in two US territories (Puerto Rico and the Virgin Islands).
+Guam did not collect any data.
+Due to hurricane season, Mississippi did not complete interviews in September, and Louisiana did not collect data from September through December.
+Puerto Rico did not collect data in March and the U.S. Virgin Islands did not collect data in July, October and November.
 In each area where interviews are conducted, respondents are randomly selected from noninstitutionalized civilian adults (18 years of age or older) living in households with a telephone.
-Asthma prevalence data are produced from the responses to two asthma questions on the year 2003 BRFSS Core Questionnaire.
+Asthma prevalence data are produced from the responses to two asthma questions on the year 2005 BRFSS Core Questionnaire.

 Have you ever been told by a doctor, nurse, or other health professional that you had asthma?

 Current asthma: Question number 9.2

 If the response to 9.1 was Yes, then question 9.2 was asked: Do you still have asthma?

 BRFSS Survey Analyses

 The BRFSS 2005 survey data file was used to analyze lifetime and current asthma prevalence by selected sociodemographic groups.
 Prevalence and standard error estimates were calculated using SUDAAN Release 9.0.1 (Research Triangle Institute, P.O.
 Box 12194, Research Triangle Park, NC 27709).

 Number of people affected was estimated by multiplying the prevalence rate against the US or New York State population in that particular subgroup.